 Colours

 When Brompton moved from Brentford to Greenford in 2016, they built their own paint shop.
 This was a turning point, since bikes were previously painted in Wales.
 Suddenly Brompton controlled primers, lacquers, and powder coats.
 Colours became bolder, collaborations appeared, and limited finishes came and went.
 Riders loved it.
 Retailers struggled to keep up.
-By 2025, representing “all the options” in store required more than 170 Bromptons — not realistic for most Canadian retailers.
+By 2025, representing “all the options” in store required more than 170 Bromptons — not realistic for any Brompton retailers.
 Because the P-Line used its own palette, even carrying one of each colour was a huge commitment.

 The e-Motiq